10. Textile Scaffold¶

 Using Bio Resin/Bio Plastic from Week 7 with Textiles¶

 What is the difference between Bio resin and Bio Plastic?
-Bio resin:

 The recipe I used for the next three experiments is below.

-Bioresin Denim
+Bioresin Denim¶

 Experiment #1

-Above is a first experiment trying to make textiles from rio resin and a variety of fabrics.
+Below is a first experiment trying to make textiles from rio resin and a variety of fabrics.
 The fabrics include cut-up bits of cotton calico; laced denim srips in blue and white; and a larger piece of black denim.
 This piece has been useful in seeing how the various textiles react and mix with the resin.
-The plastic covering on the 1/2 scale dress form protected it from getting stained with teh resin.
+The plastic covering on the 1/2 scale dress form protected it from getting stained with the resin.

 ![]() |